kg4zow/mdbook-template/README.md

 > &#x26A0;&#xFE0F; The script requires `git` version 2.0.7 or later.

-Once you've done this, or decided that you don't need to do it, you can remove the script from your repo.
+Once you've done this, or if you don't need to do it, you can remove the script from your repo.

 ```
 $ git rm setup-gh-pages